 In this paper, we present an algorithm for parsing natural images into middle level vision representations - regions, curves, and curve groups (parallel curves and trees).
-This algorithm is targeted for an integrated solution to image segmentation and curve grouping through Bayesian inference.
-The paper makes the following contributions.
-(1) It adopts a layered (or 2.1D-sketch) representation integrating both region and curve models which compete to explain an input image.
-The curve layer occludes the region layer and curves observe a partial order occlusion relation.
-(2) A Markov chain search scheme Metropolized Gibbs Samplers (MGS) is studied.
-It consists of several pairs of reversible jumps to traverse the complex solution space.
-An MGS proposes the next state within the jump scope of the current state according to a conditional probability like a Gibbs sampler and then accepts the proposal with a Metropolis-Hastings step.
-This paper discusses systematic design strategies of devising reversible jumps for a complex inference task.
+The algorithm is targeted for an integrated solution to image segmentation and curve grouping through Bayesian inference.
+The paper makes the following contributions to the literature.
+(1) It studies a layered (or 2.1D-sketch) representation integrating both regions and curves models which compete to explain an input image in terms of maximizing a Bayesian Posterior probability.
+The curve layer occludes the region layer and the curves observe a partial order occlusion relation among themselves.
+(2) It studies a Markov chain search scheme which consists of many pairs of reversible jumps to traverse the complex solution space.
+Six Markov chain jumps are designed as Metropolized Gibbs Samplers (MGS).
+A MGS proposes the next state within the jump scope of the current state according to a conditional probability like a Gibbs sampler and then accepts the proposal with a Metropolis-Hasting step.
+One pair of jumps is designed by the Swendsen-Wang cut method for curve grouping.
+The paper discusses systematic design strategies of devising reversible jumps for the complex inference task.
 (3) The proposal probability ratios in jumps are factorized into ratios of discriminative probabilities.
-The latter are computed in a bottom-up process, and they drive the Markov chain dynamics in a data-driven Markov chain Monte Carlo framework.
+The latter are computed in a bottom-up process and drive the Markov chain dynamics in a Data-Driven Markov Chain Monte Carlo framework.
 We demonstrate the performance of the algorithm in experiments with a number of natural images.